-In early May, I flew out to Oracle HQ in San Francisco for an early look at their yet-to-be released Oracle Intelligent Bots Service.
+In early May, I flew out to Oracle HQ in San Francisco for an early look at their yet-to-be released Oracle Chatbot Cloud Service.
 The training left me ecstatic that the technology to quickly build great chatbots is finally here.
 However, the question remains, can chatbots provide real value for your business?

 What is a chatbot?

 A chatbot is a program that simulates a conversation partner over a messaging app.
 It can integrate with any kind of messaging client, such as Facebook, WeChat, WhatsApp, Slack, Skype, or you could even build your own client.
 If you’ve been following our blog, you may have already seen the chatbot (Atlas) we built as part of our annual hackathon.